30 Years of New World Symphony (II)

 Or Sir Thomas Beecham would be sarcastic.
 (Beecham got great results despite saying to the First Cellist, “Madame, that thing between your legs is to be bowed, not scratched.”)

 But Mr. Thomas (known as Michael “MTT” to the 87 fellows and three dozen more alumni, coaches and/or guest musicians on the campus) is hardly in that category.
 Yes, as a 74-year-old artist who was raised with fellow artists as long as he remembers (Stravinsky was a regular guest at his San Francisco home), he is the total professional.
 When he mounts the platform to rehearse his young orchestra in Antonín Dvorák’s Eighth Symphony he is all business.
 The strings must give a lift to this section, those trumpet fanfares must be more blazing the flutes must be twittering, more birdlike, less rubato.

 The next day, he is the Master of the Master Classes.
 MTT is especially proud here for good reason.
 A few years ago, when I visited, the New World Symphony was all for the musicians and concerts.
-Now, thanks to a whopping spectacular explosion of technical magic, MTT holds three Master Classes a night from a single spot on the Miami stage.
+Now, thanks to a whopping spectacular explosion of technical magic, MTT could technically hold three Master Classes a night from a single spot on the Miami stage.
 On a practical level, this takes places several times a year.

 Master Class with MTT (© Samuel A. Dog)